 4. Connect Waseca Industrial Boulevard to Grand Avenue to provide another truck entrance to the Waseca Industrial area (see below).
 Examine the need for extension of Waseca Industrial Boulevard to Grand Avenue if future growth increases truck traffic on Raleigh Street.
 Trucks currently accessing the Waseca Industrial area from the southwest along Grand Avenue use Raleigh Street to enter this area.
-Alternate routes would force trucks into the West Duluth Business District or other residential streets.
-Extending Waseca Industrial Boulevard would provide direct access for trucks to Grand Avenue.
+Alternate routes would remove more trucks from high density residential areas and direct them to commercial and less dense residential areas.